Welcome to Goddard Middle School

 (Music changes lives, molds lives, and sometimes even Saves Lives!!)

 (Music brings relief, it rehabilitates the mind and soul, it reveals the emotions of the heart, Rachmaninoff)

 (For me, making music is a fundamental human experience, Eric Whitaker)

-World’s of fun forms and initial down payments of $40 are due wednesday December 6th
+World’s of fun forms and final payments of $65 is due February 26th.

 4TH ANNUAL GODDARD INSTRUMENTAL MUSIC